lambdaisland/kaocha-cljs2/README.md

 <!-- opencollective -->
 ### Support Lambda Island Open Source

-Regal is part of a growing collection of quality Clojure libraries and tools released on the Lambda Island label.
+Kaocha-cljs2 is part of a growing collection of quality Clojure libraries and tools released on the Lambda Island label.
 If you find value in our work please consider [becoming a backer on Open Collective](http://opencollective.com/lambda-island#section-contribute)
 <!-- /opencollective -->